 1] BatteryCare

-If you want to optimize the performance of your laptop battery along with the usage, then BatteryCare is among the best of the lot to get the job done.
-With this tool, it will ask the user to calibrate the battery whenever it completes a certain number of discharge cycles.
+If you want to optimize the performance and usage of your laptop battery, BatteryCare is among the best tools for the job.
+This tool asks the user to calibrate the battery whenever it completes a certain number of discharge cycles.

-When the procedure is completed, the program will then remember the last time calibration was done.
-It will show the calibration numbers, date, and much more.
+When the procedure is completed, the program remembers the last time calibration was done and shows the calibration numbers, date, and more.

 For those who want to see a lot of data of their battery on a single page, well, no problem because BatteryCare makes this a possibility.
 Interestingly enough, it will also monitor your hard drive and CPU, which is not a bad addition.